vess-dev/drop/README.md

 cargo run
 ```

-## Compiling a large test build
+## Compiling a large release build

 Required tools installed on the system path:
-- cargo and a rust toolchain installed
+- cargo and a Rust toolchain installed
 - git

 ```